 Different Ways to Make Pesto

 Think beyond basil and Parmesan cheese.
-Best part about pesto is that it can be made variety of ways.
+The best part about pesto is that it can be made a variety of ways.

 How to Make Sun-Dried Tomato and Spinach Pasta